skwowet/djanext/README.md

 Make sure the directory is proper before moving further, it should be `django-nextjs-bioler-plate/`

-- Step 4: Build the Docker images
+4. Build the Docker images

 ```bash
 $ docker-compose build